Ethan Gutmann

-Ethan Gutmann is an American writer, researcher, author, and a senior research fellow in China Studies at the Victims of Communism Memorial Foundation whose work has investigated surveillance and organ harvesting in China.
+Ethan Gutmann (born September 13, 1958) is an American writer, researcher, author, and a senior research fellow in China Studies at the Victims of Communism Memorial Foundation whose work has investigated surveillance and organ harvesting in China.

-Education
+Early life and education

+Gutmann was born in Chicago, Illinois, and grew up in Ann Arbor, Michigan, and Wallingford, Vermont.
+He has lived in Mexico and Israel.

-Gutmann earned a Bachelor of Arts and a Master of International Affairs at Columbia University.
+Gutmann graduated from Cranbrook Boys' School in Bloomfield Hills, Michigan, and earned a Bachelor of Arts and a Master of International Affairs at Columbia University.

 Investigations of China

 Gutmann's writing on China includes two books, Losing the New China: A Story of American Commerce, Desire and Betrayal and The Slaughter: Mass Killings, Organ Harvesting, and China's Secret Solution to Its Dissident Problem.
+He also co-authored an extensive report on China's annual transplant volume, Bloody Harvest/The Slaughter: An Update.

 Gutmann has testified before the U.S. Congress, the European Parliament, and the United Nations.

-He is a co-founder of the International Coalition to End Transplant Abuse in China and is a China Studies research fellow at the Victims of Communism Memorial Foundation.
+He is a co-founder of the International Coalition to End Transplant Abuse in China (ETAC) and is a China Studies research fellow at the Victims of Communism Memorial Foundation.

 Golden Shield surveillance

 In 2011, two lawsuits citing Gutmann's work were filed in U.S. federal courts against Cisco Systems, alleging that its technology enabled the government of China to monitor, capture, and kill Chinese adherents of the Falun Gong new religious movement.
 Evidence of Cisco's activities in China had become public in Gutmann's book Losing the New China: A Story of American Commerce, Desire and Betrayal.
 In 2014, the federal district court in San Jose dismissed the case, saying the plaintiffs failed to prove that Cisco was aware of its products being used for oppression.